jackfoxy/urQL/docs/12-permissions.md

+(currently supported in urQL parser, likely to be revised, not yet supported in Obelisk)

 # GRANT
 Grants permission to read from and/or write to selected `<database>`, `<namespace>`, or `<table-object>` on host ship to selected foreign ships.